 Alaska Child Custody Laws at a Glance

 Alaska statute outlines a number of factors that go into child custody decisions, such as the emotional needs of the child and the relationship between the child and each parent.
-See the Alaska Court System Web site's Parenting and Custody section for more information and links to forms.
+See the Alaska Court System website section on Parenting and Custody for more information and links to forms.

 You can find additional details about Alaska child custody laws in the chart below.
 See FindLaw's extensive Child Custody section for more articles and resources.